alomew/aoc/twentynineteen/README.md

 spoil these places if we mistrusted the implementer.)
 If I had needed more test cases, or if it hadn't been 23:54, I might have done this.

+EDIT 23DEC19: Actually the generation of an intcode program is non-trivial -- you have to guarantee that positional pointers actually point to valid positions.

 ## Day 3

 This day was an interesting one -- our code is being tested for efficiency: I saw an "a process is holding up this website" message.